asciamanna/asciamanna.github.io/_drafts/pair-programming-and-code-reviews.md

 ## Enter Github and Pull Requests

 More recently, one of the great things that Github has brought us is the concept of pull requests.
 Using the pull request model (and some discipline to keep commits small) teams can overcome the challenges of the traditional code review.
-While there are tools that existed prior to Github that allowed teams to review code asynchronously before getting committed to a repository, Github's model has had a much wider adoption.
+While there are tools that existed prior to Github that allowed teams to review code asynchronously before being committed to a repository, Github's model has had a much wider adoption.

 As long as teams are issuing pull requests for small amounts of code (small, incremental divergences from their master branch) they can get asynchronous feedback on their code in a positive way prior to it being merged into their master branches.
-They can get this feedback at the appropriate time in their project and with enough time to react to feedback.
+They can get this feedback at the appropriate time in their project and with enough time to respond to it.
 It is this practice combined with pair programming that I contend has benefits.

 ## It Depends